 Sherwood Forest, Nottinghamshire

 Sherwood Forest is another ancient wood famed for being an old hunting ground.
-In fact, Sherwood is particularly famous for its Robin Hood connection, who, according to legend, lived and roamed here.
+Sherwood is particularly famous for its connections to Robin Hood, who, according to legend, lived and roamed here.

 Incredibly, Sherwood Forest is said to be unchanged since the time of Robin Hood, as the majority of trees have stood for over 500 years.
 Sherwood Forest’s Major Oak is thought to be around 1,000 years old.

-But it’s not only rich history on offer at Sherwood Forest as today it’s also a National Nature Reserve full of rare birds, mammals, and insects, as well as the largest collection of ancient oaks in Europe.
+But alongside an impressive history, Sherwood Forest is also a National Nature Reserve.
+It’s full of rare birds, mammals, and insects, as well as the largest collection of ancient oaks in Europe.

 Tollymore Forest, County Down